-BET measurements, based on eddy current testing, have subsequently been performed for all tubes at Millstone Unit 3.
+BET measurements, based on eddy current testing, have subsequently been performed for all tubes at Salem Unit 1.
 These measurements showed that seven tubes in SG A had a maximum BET measurement of greater than one inch and were subsequently removed from service by plugging during RFO14 (Reference 1).

-However, the most recent H analyses using the square cell T/TS interaction model (Reference 4) has made the need for a BET adjustment unnecessary, as the square cell model shows a loss of contact pressure at the TTS that is greater than the possible variation in the BET location.
+However, the most recent H analyses using the square cell T/TS interaction model (Reference 5) has made the need for a BET adjustment unnecessary, as the square cell model shows a loss of contact pressure at the TTS that is greater than the possible variation in the BET location.
 The loss of contact pressure at the TTS shown in the square cell model (which is unrelated to BET location) is compensated for by a steeper contact pressure gradient than was shown previously in the thick shell model H analysis.
-The NRC staff concludes that the proposed H value adequately accounts for the range of BET values at Millstone Unit 3.
+Based on these findings, the NRC staff concludes that the proposed H value adequately accounts for the range of BET values at Salem Unit 1.